awanshrestha/car-simulation-socket/README.md

 # car-simulation-socket
 A remote controlled 2D car driving simulation using socket.IO.
-I tried to build this simulation of a remote controlled car while learning socket.IO for making a real [remote controlled rover](https://techyexplorer.com/rover-control-from-cell-phone/).
+This simulation of a remote controlled car was built while learning socket.IO for making a real [remote controlled rover](https://techyexplorer.com/rover-control-from-cell-phone/).
 It consists of only basic controls.
 For more advanced controls, something like [Phaser](https://phaser.io/) could be used.

 ### The Car
 <img src="https://raw.githubusercontent.com/awanshrestha/car-simulation-socket/main/screenshots/car.JPG" width="50%" alt = 'remote controlled car driving simulation using socket'>